aguilarguisado/JSONFace/README.md

 ### Interesting follow-ups

-- Work with partial updates in case it improves battery use.
 - Support multilanguage.
-- Use colors depending on the device (Forerunner has only 64).
+- Use colors depending on the device (Forerunner 245 has only 64).
 - Save dimens and values in resource files to make it more responsive in different Garmin models.
 - Dynamic JSON keys depending on what sensors are available in the devices.
 - Dynamic JSON keys depending on the screen size to show more/less information.